 And, bravely let yourself hope again.

-LAURA RATH enjoys writing to encourage women in their walk with Christ.
-She shares stories of her own faith journey on her blog, and is a regular contributor for several Christian websites, including God-sized Dreams, LifeLetter Café, and Christian Devotions.
-You can also find Laura on Twitter and Facebook.
+Laura enjoys writing to encourage women in their walk with Christ.
+She shares stories of her own faith journey on her blog, and is a regular contributor for several Christian websites, including God-Sized Dreams, LifeLetter Café, and Christian Devotions.